Within the universe of

 JWT tokens are JSON encoded data structures that contain information about the issuer, subject (claims), expiration time, access token, refresh token, id token and so on.

-It is signed for tamper proof and authenticity and it can be encrypted to protect the token information using symmetric or asymmetric approach.
+It is signed for tamper proof and authenticity and it can be encrypted to protect the token information using a symmetric or asymmetric approach.
 JWT is simpler than SAML 1.1/2.0 and supported by all devices